covjson/specification/spec.md

 - A coverage collection object must have a member with the name `"coverages"`.
 The value corresponding to `"coverages"` is an array.
 Each element in the array is a coverage object as defined above.
 - A coverage collection object may have a member with the name `"parameters"` where the value is a list of parameter objects.

-## 5. Linked Data Context
+## 5. Linked Data

+### 5.1.
+JSON-LD Context

 A linked data context in terms of JSON-LD should be established by including a `"@context"` element in the root of a CoverageJSON object which refers to the base CoverageJSON context `"https://rawgit.com/reading-escience-centre/coveragejson/master/contexts/coveragejson-base.jsonld"` and any other necessary local contexts.
 The base CoverageJSON context uses common vocabularies like RDF Schema, DCMI Metadata Terms, and W3C Time.
-Range objects should *not* have a context because range data is currently not suitable to be handled as linked data.
+Domain and range objects should *not* have a context because those data, in particular the potentially big arrays, are currently not suitable to be represented as linked data.

 Example:
 ```js